 They were brought together initially for performances of Messiaen’s monumental Quartet for the End of Time, a work of extraordinary power, luminous beauty and spiritual enrichment.
 They’ve given countless performances over the past twenty years, particularly in 2008, the centenary of Messiaen’s birth when they also made their CD recording for Chandos.

 Perhaps the immensity of Messiaen’s work is responsible for the relatively few works for this combination of instruments.
 It’s a hard act to follow!
 In their quest to change this the ensemble decided to approach the wonderful Welsh composer Huw Watkins to compose them a piece.
 The Goulds and Robert run a festival together in Corbridge, Northumberland and in celebration of their 20th anniversary festival, and with co-commissioners the Swansea International Festival, Three Choirs Festival and the Wigmore Hall on board, they succeeded in commissioning Huw.
-They gave the premiere of ‘Four Fables’ at the Three Choirs Festival in Hereford on July 31st and have already given further performances.
+They gave the premiere of ‘Four Fables’ at the Three Choirs Festival in Hereford on July 31st 2018 and it has already been performed ten times in the UK, with further performances planned both here and on tour in the USA in 2020 and beyond.
 Robert Plane comments:

 It is a wonderful work, beautifully crafted, exquisite textures, touching harmonies and gloriously individual.
 We’re thrilled with it and have many performances lined up, including on tour in the USA in 2020.